theme-shoka-x/shokaX-docs/docs/en/guide/theme.md

 #### 3. Enter Project Settings

-In settings, change 'FontClass/Symbol Prefix' from the default 'icon-' to 'i-'; change 'Font Family' to 'ic'; and ensure the formats WOFF2, WOFF, TTF, EOF, and SVG are all selected; then save.
+In settings, change 'FontClass/Symbol Prefix' from the default 'icon-' to 'i-'; change 'Font Family' to 'ic'; and ensure the formats WOFF2, WOFF, TTF, EOT, and SVG are all selected; then save.

 #### 4. Generate Code